-(Hollubourne Kennels, S. L. Froelich, 500 8th Ave.
-New York City.

-RID YOUR DOG OF FLEAS.
+(Hollybourne Kennels, S. L. Froelich, 500 8th Ave., New York City) ● RID YOUR DOG OF FLEAS.
 Here are two sure ways: Powerful "SKIP-FLEA" Powder kills fleas with certainty.
 Doesn't just stun them.
 They stay dead!
 Big, siftertop tin gives you double quantity for your money.
 Costs only 25c.
 Use famous "SKIP-FLEA" Soap if you prefer.
 It too costs only 25c...
 Your dog will love its rich, foamy lather.
-Makes his skin supple, keeps his coat beautiful, soothes flea bites. destroys dog odor.
-AND IT KILLS Write for your Free Copy of Sergeant's famous book on the care of dogs.
+Makes his skin supple, keeps his coat beautiful, soothes flea bites, destroys dog odor.
+AND IT KILLS EVERY FLEA!
+Write for your Free Copy of Sergeant's famous book on the care of dogs.
 It may save your dog's life.
-Your dog deserves the best.
-Sergeant's Products have been Standard since 1879.
-Made of the finest ingredients.
-Every product Guaranteed.
-Sold by dealers everywhere.
+Your dog deserves the best, Sergeant's Products have been Standard since 1879.
+Made of the finest ingredients, Every product Guaranteed, Sold by dealers everywhere.
 Free Advice.
 Our veterinarian will answer questions about your dog's health.
 Write fully, giving full symptoms.
 POLK MILLER PRODUCTS CORP.
 1973 W. BROAD ST., RICHMOND, VA.

-SKIP-FLEA SOAP AND POWDE
+Sergeant's SKIP-FLEA SOAP AND POWDER

 Fan mail tributes to the Lamplighter (Jacob Tarshish) have come in many languages, including German, French, Russian, Polish and Spanish since his first broadcast in 1926.
 This nationally known speaker's sympathetic and appealing radio talks have brought requests for help in legal, marital, financial, medical, and religious problems.
 Hear him Monday through Thursdays at 11:45 A.M., Sundays at 2:30 P.M.
 (EST) on the Mutual network.
-Easy method.
-No previous experience necessary common school education sufficient.
+Photography Photography at HOME Spiendid opportunities.
+Prepare quickly in spare time, Easy method.
+No previous experience necessary, common school education sufficient.
 Many earn while learning.
-Send for free booklet "Opportunities in Moder Photography", particulars and requirements.
+Send for tree booklet "Opportunities in Modern Photography" "Garticulars and requirements.
+Photography" "particulars and requirements.

 AMERICAN SCHOOL OF PHOTOGRAPHY 3601 Michigan Ave.
 Dept. 236-C Chicago, Illinois

-Try this delightful new hair Beautifully natural curly hair is yours the SHEILA way.
-SHEILA Egg Shampoo, SHEILA Color Rinse (not a dye) and SHEILA Wave Powder transform your hair like magic.
-On sale at all 5 and 10 cent stores or mail coupon and ten cents for EACH full size
+try this deligntul new hair treatment.
+Beautifully natural curly hair is yours the SHEILA way.
+SHEILA Eas Shampoo, SHEILA Color Rinse (not a dye) and SHEILA Wave Powder transform your hair like magic.
+On sale at all 5 and 10 cent stores or mail coupon and ten cents for EACH full size package.

+COLOR RINSE

 EGG SHAMPOO

-COLOR RINSE

 WAVE POWDER

+MAIL HIS COUPUI

-Sheila, Inc. Cleveland, Ohio
+Sheila.
+Inc. Cleveland, Ohio

-I am enclosing cents.
-Please send me pkgs.
+I am enclosing \\\cents.
+Please send me \\\pkgs.

-SHEILA Shampao; pkgs.
-SHEILA Rinse; pkgs.
-SHEILA Wave Pawder, Prepaid.
+SHEILA Shampao; \\\pkgs.
+SHEILA Rinse; \\\pkgs.

+SHEILA Wave Powder.
+Prepaid.

-NAME ADDRESS.
+NAME

+ADDRESS\

+85

+He says:-

+"You're Lovely tonight"

+He thinks:-

-He says:-"You're Lovely tonight" He thinks:-"Wish She'd 'Fix up' those GRAY STREAKS"
+"Wish She'd 'Fix up' those

+GRAY STREAKS"

-A woman must be lazy indeed who neglects the simple perfected means now at her command for preserving unnoticed her
+A woman must be lazy indeed who neglects the simple perfected means now at her command for preserving unnoticed her youthful appearance. youthful appearance.

-youthful appearance.

 FARR'S FOR GRAY HAIR

-an inexpensive insurance against graying hair.
-Easy as a manicure in hygienic privacy of home; odorless, greaseless, will not rub off or interfere with curling, NO ARTIFICIAL LOOK, but soft, glossy, natural coloring. \$1.35.
+an inexpensive insurance against graying

+hair.
+Easy as a manicure in hygienic

+privacy of home; odorless, greaseless, will

+not rub off or interfere with curling, NO

+ARTIFICIAL LOOK, but soft, glossy,

+natural coloring. \$1.35.
 Sold everywhere.

 BROOKLINE CHEMICAL CO.
 M.G.
 33 79 Sudbury Street, Boston, Mass.
 Send in plain wrapping.

 Name

 Street

-GIVE ORIGINAL COLOR OF HAIR
+City.
+State State OLOR OF HAIR

 WELL-TRAINED EYEBROWS CAN BE YOUR'S

 Well-trained Eyebrows really show the beauty of your expressive Eyes.
 Wigder Finger Rest Grip Tweezers with their light, easy Spring Tension make "tweezing" effective and pleasant.
 They quickly take away extra and uneven hairs.
-Made with the "Lock-Grip" a Wigder feature, under the Finger Rest, will not allow the jaws to spread or cross under normal pressure.
+Made with the "Lock-Grip", a Wigder feature, under the Finger Rest, will not allow the jaws to spread or cross under normal pressure.
 These Jaws are serrated or "criss-crossed" for positive grip and hairs come-out easily and quickly.
 On sale at all drug and 5 and 10 cent stores.
-Wigder quality costs no more NEWARK / NEW JERSEY BALL CLIPS .
+Wigder quality costs no more NEW ARM PROSESS OF SHALL FLEES .
+TWEEZERS .
+MALL CLIPS .
 SCISSORS Long Live the King!